The Flash (film): DC Extended Universe

-Daley and Goldstein left the project in June 2019, due to creative differences, and they chose to work on Dungeons & Dragons: Honor Among Thieves (2023) instead.
-The duo's exit was confirmed the following month when Warner Bros. chose Christina Hodson to write a new screenplay for The Flash after she wrote its DCEU film Birds of Prey (2020).
+Warner Bros. chose Christina Hodson to write a new screenplay for The Flash in July 2019, after she wrote its DCEU film Birds of Prey (2020).
 She was set to write another DCEU film, Batgirl, after completing her work on The Flash.
 Andy Muschietti entered negotiations to direct The Flash, with his sister Barbara joining to produce alongside Disco.
 Muschietti intended for The Flash to be his next project after taking a short break following It Chapter Two (2019), and a January 2020 pre-production start was expected.
 He did not intend for the film to have horror elements and described his take as fun, emotional, and a "beautiful human story".
-The involvement of Muschietti and Hodson was confirmed in November 2019, and filming was expected to begin in 2021 after Miller finished filming The Secrets of Dumbledore.
+The involvement of Muschietti and Hodson was confirmed in November 2019, when filming was expected to begin in 2021 after Miller finished filming The Secrets of Dumbledore.
 While the screenplay for The Flash was being written around this time, DC Comics president Jim Lee approached Miller about appearing alongside Grant Gustin as Barry Allen / The Flash from the Arrowverse in that franchise's television crossover event "Crisis on Infinite Earths" (2019–20), which acknowledges a wider DC multiverse, during editing of the event.
 Guggenheim wrote a brief scene featuring both actors, while Miller and Gustin improvised much of their dialogue on set, including Gustin's version inspiring Miller's character to use "the Flash" as his superhero alias.
-Guggenheim would not address whether the events of the Arrowverse event, which saw some universes destroyed, meant that Miller's Flash still existed, while Lee and Adam Schlagman, the vice president of film at DC Entertainment, ensured Guggenheim's scripts did not conflict with this film.
+Guggenheim would not address whether the events of the Arrowverse crossover, which saw some universes destroyed, meant that Miller's Flash still existed, while Lee and Adam Schlagman, the vice president of film at DC Entertainment, ensured Guggenheim's scripts did not conflict with this film.
 In December 2019, Warner Bros. scheduled The Flash for release on July 1, 2022.

 Pre-production

-In January 2020, Muschietti said the film would still adapt elements of the Flashpoint comic book storyline, because the studio wanted to use that story, but it would tell a different version of it.
-This allowed for Batman to be featured in the film and for that comic's focus on time travel to be incorporated with the exploration of the Flash's origin story, in which his mother is killed and his father is wrongfully convicted for her murder.
+In January 2020, Muschietti said the film would still adapt elements of the Flashpoint comic book storyline because the studio wanted to use that story, but it would tell a different version of it.
+This allowed for Batman to be featured in the film and for that comic's focus on time travel to be incorporated with the exploration of the Flash's origin story, in which his mother is killed, and his father is wrongfully convicted for her murder.
 Muschietti compared the Flashpoint comic to the horror film Jacob's Ladder (1990) for its structure and likened the film's version of the comic story to a suspense film because of its build-up.
-He felt the Flash's prior appearances in the DCEU provided the audience with a greater understanding of the character, allowing for a more emotional experience and a richer story.
+He felt that the Flash's prior appearances in the DCEU gave the audience a deeper understanding of the character, allowing for a more emotional experience and a richer story.
 In April, the film's release date was moved forward to June 3, 2022, when Warner Bros. adjusted its release schedule because of the COVID-19 pandemic.